Template / Notary-Ready Document

 Can I draft my own affidavit?

 Yes.
 Drafting an affidavit is not the practice of law, and the affiant is the only person who can attest to the facts.
 Use the General Affidavit Template above and replace the bracketed fields with your own facts.
-For affidavits attached to court filings, probate petitions, or immigration matters where an error can derail the case, send the draft through /get-a-quote so an attorney can confirm the recitations cover every element the court will look for.
+For affidavits attached to court filings, probate petitions, or immigration matters where an error can derail the case, send the draft through /get-quote so an attorney can confirm the recitations cover every element the court will look for.

 How to get an affidavit letter?